Frequently Asked Questions About Our GopherX Products

 Yes.
 Gophers can dig in both soft and hard soil.
 We have seen that soft soil, “sandy” soils or well-watered lawns allow the probe to go through the dirt easily and make it hard to tell when you hit the open tunnel.
 Also, this type of soil is more likely to collapse tunnels when a riding lawnmower is used on the lawn.
 This means that a gopher will make more mounds as they have to rebuild part of their tunnel system.
 This also means that it may take several applications to get the right tunnel and see that gopher be gone.

 How long can I expect the gophers to stay gone?

 If you only had one gopher then you should be gopher free for quite a while, however, that would be rare.
 Therefore you must regularly check for new mounds.
 Gophers can, and will, come in from other areas and new damage can occur in as little as a day.
 If your property borders other infested areas then you can expect gophers to reinvade regularly.

-Q - How do I know which squirrel entrance to treat?
+How do I know which squirrel entrance to treat?

 Squirrels generally have two holes into their burrow; however there may only be one or there may be many.
 If you cannot tell which hole is active, cover all of the holes with just enough dirt so that you will be able to tell if a squirrel went in or came out of a specific hole later.
-Once you identify the new open hole, insert the Gopher X hose inside.
+Once you identify the new open hole, insert the Gopher X Carbon Monoxide Sprayer hose inside.
 Place a small amount of dirt over the hose to cover the hole and start the treatment process.
 Every rodent can be outsmarted with our gopher products.

-Q - Why is the smoke not going into the tunnel?
+Why is the smoke not going into the tunnel?